 Every day, 29 people across the United States die in a motor vehicle crash that involves a driver who was impaired by alcohol.
 Drinking and driving-related motor vehicle crashes in general account for 28% of all traffic-related fatalities in our country.
-Each state is responsible for creating its own laws for drinking and driving crimes.
-With national statistics like these, it is no wonder states like Arizona have chosen to crack down on drinking and driving-related crimes to protect their citizens.
-It has been a combined effort at the federal and state levels, including nonprofits and citizen advocacy groups, to reduce the threat of impaired driving on our roadways.
+Each state is responsible for creating its own laws for DUI’s.
+With national statistics like these, no wonder states like Arizona have cracked down on drinking and driving-related crimes.
+Especially for cases like extreme DUI’s.
+It has been a combined effort at the federal and state levels.
+Including nonprofits and citizen advocacy groups, to reduce the threat of impaired driving on our roadways.

 Arizona has some of the toughest laws in the nation when it comes to driving under the influence of crimes.
+For example, the DUI charge stays on your driving record.
 The punishments are strong, designed to deter everyone from drinking and driving by letting the public know that if they are found guilty of breaking the law, a harsh punishment awaits them.
 In fact, because of the state DUI laws, Arizona is No. 1 in the nation for criminal penalties and No. 2 in DUI prevention among the 50 states and the District of Columbia.

-The Difference Between DUI, Extreme and Super Extreme DUI in Northern Arizona
+The Difference Between DUI, Extreme & Super Extreme DUI Arizona

 Getting a driver’s license is considered a privilege – meaning it is not something you are entitled to or guaranteed.
-To get a driver’s license in Arizona, you have to apply and on the form, you say you agree (consent) to a test for blood alcohol concentration or drug content (BADC) if you are arrested for driving under the influence of alcohol or drugs.
-This is known as the Implied Consent Law – it is then held against you in criminal court and also administratively if upon arrest you do not consent to the tests the officer requests you submit to.
+To get a driver’s license in Arizona, you have to apply.
+On the application form, you say you agree (consent) to a test for blood alcohol concentration or drug content (BADC).
+Especially, if you are arrested for driving under the influence of alcohol or drugs.
+This is known as the Implied Consent Law.
+It is held against you in criminal court and also administratively if upon arrest you do not consent to the tests the officer requests you submit to.

 Like many crimes, there are tiers of severity for drinking and driving laws.
-We are here to break it down for you and help you make sense of the complexities of Arizona DUI laws:
+We’re here to break it down and help you make sense of the complexities of Arizona DUI laws: